-Car stereos go extra large!
+Car stereo screens go extra large!

 Floating touchscreen stereos fit more vehicles than ever

-ar stereos with displays the size of tablets have arrived at Crutchfield, and that’s good news for more car owners than ever.
+ar stereos with screens the size of tablets have arrived at Crutchfield, and that’s good news for more car owners than ever.
 If you’ve been craving a big screen stereo for easy source selection while driving, car audio legends like Alpine, Pioneer, Sony, Kenwood, and more offer some seriously sleek solutions.

 Thought you couldn’t add a touchscreen?
 Think again!